By Ema Taylor

 - Enjoy healthy fats in each meal such as nuts, cold pressed oils, seeds, oily fish and avocado

-- Increase collagen promoting foods including bone broth, sardines, organ meats, berries or add a collagen powder to your routine such as Mukti's Bioactive Collagen Booster powder
+- Increase collagen promoting foods including bone broth, sardines, organ meats, berries or add a collagen powder to your routine

 - Choose active organic skin care products that target anti aging and promote collagen synthesis such as Mukti’s Age Defiance Collection.
 I recommend the Ultimate Age Defiance Trio inclusive of eye serum, day serum and night serum as well as their newly-launched Queen of the Night Crème.